-If you suffer from osteoarthritis in Los Angeles, you may have already moved through several phases of treatment, including the use of anti-inflammatory medications, painkillers, physical therapy, or using various supplements in the hope that surgery can be avoided.
+If you suffer from osteoarthritis, you may have already moved through several phases of treatment, including the use of anti-inflammatory medications, painkillers, physical therapy, or using various supplements in the hope that surgery can be avoided.
 If you have tried to resolve the pain of knee osteoarthritis and are still suffering pain and limited motion, we invite you to find out if the Nanoknee procedure is appropriate for your case.

-This less invasive, fast recovery partial or full knee replacement surgery allows you to get back to your life – and walking – immediately after surgery.
+This less invasive, fast recovery partial or total knee replacement surgery allows you to get back to your life – and walking – immediately after surgery.

 The musculoskeletal system of the human body is subject to degeneration over time.
 While symptoms of knee joint damage typically present after age 40, many patients suffer early degeneration of the bone and cartilage due to a genetic predisposition or trauma, developing osteoarthritis – a disease with no known cure.

 As the condition advances the patient experiences higher levels of pain, and lack of mobility.
 As the knee bones rub together, bone spurs start to develop, with small pieces of bone or cartilage breaking off and becoming imbedded in the joint, creating further damage, pain, and swelling.
 It's best to get your condition checked out sooner than later.
 Our specialists here at Nanoknee focus on the best possible treatment for osteoarthritis Los Angeles, San Luis Obispo, and Bakersfield have to offer to help alleviate pain and get our patients on their way to recovery rapidly.